scraggo/scraggo.github.io/_posts/blog-ideas.md

 Here are some you can practice with:

-- Copying text from Slack
+- Copying text from Slack or Treehouse videos (time stamps and new lines appear)
 - URLS: chrome extension,
 - Organizing text, finding new-line characters